MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-cloud-reports.md

 **Task level migration reports:**

-1. On the Migrations tab, click on a **name** in a row from the list of tasks ready to be migrated.
+1. On the Migrations tab, select a **name** in a row from the list of tasks ready to be migrated.
 Don't check the box next to the name.
-A side panel displays to view the log online.Select **View logs**.
+A side panel displays to view the log online.
+Select **View logs**.
 2. Select **Download CSV** to download the MigrationLog.csv.